nukeproof/oanda_api/README.md

 account = client.account(12345).get
 ```

-returns an OandaAPI::Resource::Account, with method accessors for all of the [Account](http://developer.oanda.com/rest-live/accounts/) attributes defined by the Oanda API.
+returns an `OandaAPI::Resource::Account`, with method accessors for all of the [Account](http://developer.oanda.com/rest-live/accounts/) attributes defined by the Oanda API.

 ## Features